AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 The GloVe algorithm consists of following steps:

 1. Collect word co-occurence statistics in a form of word co-ocurrence matrix X. Each element X<sub>ij</sub> of such matrix represents how often word i appears in context of word j.
 Usually we scan our corpus in the following manner: for each term we look for context terms within some area defined by a window_size before the term and a window_size after the term.
-Also we give less weight for more distant words, usually using this formula:<n>decay = 1/offset</n>
+Also we give less weight for more distant words, usually using this formula: decay = 1/offset

 2. Define soft constraints for each word pair: